Channel Balance Interpolation in the Lightning Network via Machine Learning: Data Collection and Preprocessing

 \subsection{Preliminary Analysis}

 The following section is a statistical overview of the Lightning Network, including various tables and metrics that detail the distribution of channel capacities and the ratio of channel balances to their capacities.
-The analysis of channel capacities illustrate the range and distribution of liquidity across the network.
+The analysis of channel capacities highlights the range and distribution of liquidity across the network.
 This data serves as a reference for understanding the current state and structural characteristics of the Lightning Network.

-The leftmost histogram in \autoref{fig:bimodal} displays the frequency of channel capacities in the Bitcoin network.
-Capacities range between 0 and 10 BTC, with the highest frequency observed at the lowest capacity interval.
-The frequencies diminish significantly for higher capacities, although there are several notable peaks, suggesting capacity values around round numbers are more common.
-The overall distribution suggests that smaller channel capacities are much more typical within this network, with occasional larger-capacity channels appearing less frequently.
+The leftmost histogram in \autoref{fig:allthree} shows the distribution of channel capacities in the Bitcoin network.
+Most channels have capacities between 0 and 10 BTC, with the highest concentration at the lowest capacity range.
+Frequencies decline sharply for larger capacities, though distinct peaks suggest a preference for round-number values.
+Overall, smaller channel capacities dominate, while larger ones are relatively rare.

-The middle histogram in \autoref{fig:bimodal} depicts the distribution of edge balances in Bitcoin (BTC).
+The middle histogram in \autoref{fig:allthree} depicts the distribution of known edge balances denominated in Bitcoin (BTC).
 This data also shows a left-skewed distribution, indicating a prevalence of smaller balances over larger ones.

-The rightmost histogram in \autoref{fig:bimodal} illustrates the distribution of edge balances as a percentage of their respective capacities within a network.
-The distribution shows two prominent peaks indicating a high frequency of channels with balances that are either very low (close to empty) or very high (close to full capacity) relative to their channel capacities.
-There is a notable scarcity of channels with intermediate balances.
-This pattern could be indicative of a "bimodal" distribution, suggesting that channels within this network are typically either mostly unused or nearly fully utilized, with fewer channels maintaining a balance around the mid-range.
-This distribution aligns with findings reported in the study by Pickhardt et al \cite{pickhardt2021security}.
+The rightmost histogram in \autoref{fig:allthree} depicts the distribution of known edge balances as a percentage of their respective capacities.
+It reveals a bimodal pattern, with peaks at balances near empty and near full capacity, while intermediate balances are notably scarce.
+This suggests that channels are typically either minimally used or nearly fully utilized, rather than maintaining mid-range balances.
+These findings align with those reported by Pickhardt et al. \cite{pickhardt2021security}.